-Hungary: MNB stands pat in February
+Hungary: MNB stands pat in March

-The next monetary policy meeting is scheduled for 28 March.
+The next monetary policy meeting is scheduled for 25 April.